LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

    are the ``SUNLogger`` and ``SUNProfiler`` classes.

 #.
 All SUNDIALS functions should return a ``SUNErrCode``.
 Many older functions
-   do not do this and are exceptions to the rule for backwards compatiblilty.
+   do not do this and are exceptions to the rule for backwards compatibility.
    In addition, internal helper functions may or may-not return a ``SUNErrCode``.

 #.
 All SUNDIALS functions, with the exception of some functions